 In a small saucepan, add oil and sauté garlic on low heat until it turns light brown:

 Add the ginger slices and cook for another 2 minutes.
 Next, pour in the oyster mushroom sauce mixture.
-Then, bring the mixture to a boil and reduce to simmer for 3 minutes:
+Then, bring the mixture to a boil and reduce it to a simmer for 3 minutes:

 Toss in the blanched okra and continue simmering for another 2 minutes: